vibbits/training-material/topics/data-management-plans/tutorials/4-sharing-and-preserving-data/tutorial.md

 #### Examples

 A widespread standard PID is the DOI.
-DOI stands for ‘Digital Object Identifier’.
+DOI stands for 'Digital Object Identifier'.
 A DOI is an alphanumeric string assigned to an object which allows for an object to be identified over time.
 Often a DOI will be presented as a link which looks like: https://doi.org/10.1109/5.771073.
 There are other identifiers available which some repositories may use instead.
 If you are depositing in a reputable repository then you should be given some type of persistent identifier which you can use to cite and link to your data.

 Irino, T; Tada, R (2009): Chemical and mineral compositions of sediments from ODP Site 127‐797.
 Geological Institute, University of Tokyo. http://dx.doi.org/10.1594/PANGAEA.726855